 …that you may enjoy long life on the earth – ‘Significantly, when Paul ‘reapplies’ the commandment to his Christian readers, he omits any reference to the land of Israel and ‘universalizes’ the promise…Just as in the Old Testament children who honoured or obeyed their parents were blessed with the promise of a full life, so, too, in the age of the new covenant this general principle holds true for obedient Christian children.
 That there were exceptions in both Testaments does not overthrow this divine promise, any more than our Lord’s assurance of answered prayer, ‘Ask and it shall be given you, seek and you shall find, knock and it shall be opened to you’ (Matt.
 7:7), is negated by lack of faith, an unwillingness to forgive, or the treating of prayer as an experiment.
 For the Christian son or daughter the promise attached to this commandment, which is transformed as it is taken up into ‘the law of Christ’, is no longer limited geographically.
 Obedient sons and daughters are assured that it will go well with them and that they will enjoy long life on earth, wherever they may live.’
 (O’Brien)

-Eph 6:4 Fathers, do not exasperate your children; instead, bring them up in the training and instruction of the Lord.
+6:4 Fathers, do not provoke your children to anger, but raise them up in the discipline and instruction of the Lord.

 ‘If you neglect to instruct [children] in the way of holiness, will the devil neglect to instruct them in the way of wickedness?
 No; if you will not teach them to pray, he will to curse, swear, and lie.
 If ground be uncultivated, weeds will spring.’
 (Flavel)